 A. I make sure to have extra food in refrigerator that can be eaten cold also (hard boiled eggs, cold tater tots, pizza, etc.)

 - Clear any loose items around the house exterior; these items could potentially be debris flown around that can cause damage or injury.

 - Lawn furniture put in garage

-*Put hurricane shutters on windows; this is not an easy task, so make sure you have all map-instructions, screws, and that each shutter matches its screw hole positions on window. *Or you can have automatic hurricane shutters installed professionally at a cost if you so desire.
+- Put hurricane shutters on windows; this is not an easy task, so make sure you have all map-instructions, screws, and that each shutter matches its screw hole positions on window. *Or you can have automatic hurricane shutters installed professionally at a cost if you so desire.

 - Close all interior doors.

 - Be ready to go to the most interior room in the home; stay away from windows etc.

 And wouldn’t you know it; these storms always seem to arrive during the night.